11 Hair Myths – Fact or Fiction?

 The colour of your hair has nothing to do with the speed at which it grows.
 Blonde hair is finer than brunette or red hair and so is more prone to breakage and splitting.
 This may lead to the impression that it is growing more slowly, simply because you are having to trim more off to keep it in shape.
 Trim a little and often to avoid this.

 6. You shouldn’t wash your hair every day – FACT

 Washing your hair every day strips it of the essential oils it needs to keep it healthy.
 If you must wash it every day, just shampoo once and always use a conditioner.

 7. Your hair gets thicker when you’re pregnant – FACT

 You’re not actually growing more hair when you’re pregnant and the strands themselves aren’t getting any thicker – you’re just losing it more slowly than you normally do.
-Pregnancy hormones prolong the growth stage of your hair, resulting in less shedding of hair and thicker locks.
+Pregnancy hormones prolong the growth stage of your hair, resulting in less shedding of your hair and thicker locks.
 Things return to normal after the birth, so don’t worry when your hair starts to fall out in greater quantities than usual for a few weeks.

 8. Pulling out grey hairs makes more grow back – FICTION

 There is no truth in this myth, although we certainly wouldn’t recommend yanking out your grey hairs.
 It could damage the root or even cause an infection.
 Instead, embrace your grey with a stunning style, or have your roots coloured.

 9. You can mend split ends with the right products – FICTION